eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 * Firstly, it makes the User solely responsible for verifying (and preventing) that the Relying Party does not misbehave.
-This puts a heavy burden on the User’s level of knowledge and awareness.
+This puts a heavy burden on the User's level of knowledge and awareness.
 For example, if a Relying Party present the release of all requested attributes as a precondition for the use case that is going on, a User may not have the resources to determine whether this is indeed the